 "Life" is also a very fitting description for the lodge.
 Roberto Fernández, founder and co-owner, explains: "We pay careful attention to the environment and make every effort to keep things as environmentally sustainable as possible."
 With that in mind, rather than sourcing wood from the rainforest, sustainably grown teakwood from a reforestation project was used to build the lodge.
 The staff are chiefly from the local communities and earn a good wage by Costa Rican standards.
 As for the palate, Roberto Fernández and his team are all about serving fresh food: much of the fruit and vegetables used are grown on the lodge’s own farm.
 The rest is purchased from local farmers’ markets.
 Solar energy is used in the main building while the other areas of the lodge do without electricity.
 Instead, the lodge is illuminated by a sea of candles which the staff light at night.
 Add the sound of chirping crickets, birdsong from the rainforest and a starry sky to the mix, and the result is a magically romantic rainforest experience.

 But there is no need to forgo luxury: the suites of the Pacuare Lodge are all equipped with hammocks and four-poster beds; some also have a private infinity pool (needless to say, without any chlorine).
-With just nineteen suites, privacy is ensured.
+With just 20 suites, privacy is ensured.
 The Canopy suite is a favourite with honeymooners and can only be reached via a private suspension bridge.
-Roberto Fernández is currently planning one more suite — but no more will follow, as what really matters to him is to conserve Pacuare’s natural beauty.
+No more suite will follow, as what really matters to him is to conserve Pacuare’s natural beauty.